Return to school information

 If a child displays Covid-19 symptoms, staff will don full PPE to continue to support the child until they are collected by parents / carers.

 Will staff and pupils be tested?

-Staff will not be routinely tested for COVID-19.
+Staff continue to test at home twice per week and all secondary pupils are asked to do the same (if possible).
+This advice currently is in place until the end of September, when it will be reviewed ny the govenrment.
 If there was a concern about a child or staff member having symptoms, we would follow the procedure below.

 The Government stay at home guidance MUST be followed if pupils/staff become unwell with;

 NHS guidance relating to coronavirus symptoms is available at: https://www.nhs.uk/conditions/coronavirus-covid-19/symptoms/

 Parents informed of the requirement to keep pupils at home if presenting with symptoms of COVID-19 and to contact NHS 111 for advice.